NYC 2017 - 2019.

 He collects to keep his mind busy and to earn some pocket money while cleaning up the streets.

-He starts by collecting from the buildings, where the bottles are often a bit cleaner.
-Gloves on and the search to the singing trash started.
+The collecting starts from the buildings, where the bottles are often a bit cleaner.
+Once those are collected and the gloves are on, the search to the singing trash starts often up to Times Square.

 ‘Is the trash singing?’
 José had made a whole game and song to collect.